Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors

-In this paper, we show that Type-II images cannot be completely matched by unlensed GW waveforms by tuning \textit{physical} parameters once we consider higher multipoles of the GWs.
-For third-generation detectors, such as the LIGO Voyager\cite{Voyager2020}, the Einstein Telescope\footnote{\texttt{http://www.et-gw.eu/}} \cite{ET2011} (ET) and LIGO Cosmic Explorer\footnote{\texttt{https://cosmicexplorer.org/}} \cite{CE2019} (CE) with current models, we expect to be able to detect a non-trivial number of such distinguishable Type-II events thanks to the expected high Signal-to-Noise Ratio (SNR).
+For third-generation detectors, such as the LIGO Voyager\cite{Voyager2020}, the Einstein Telescope\footnote{\texttt{http://www.et-gw.eu/}} \cite{ET2011} (ET) and LIGO Cosmic Explorer\footnote{\texttt{https://cosmicexplorer.org/}} \cite{CE2019} (CE) with current models, we expect to be able to detect a non-trivial number of such distinguishable type II events thanks to the expected high Signal-to-Noise Ratio (SNR).

 This paper is organized as follows.
 In Section~\ref{section:theory} we review the geometric optics theory for GW lensing.
-In Section~\ref{section:mismatch}, we calculate the best-match overlap between Type-II and Type-I waveforms over a range of detector-frame binary mass, mass ratio and orbital inclinations.
+In Section~\ref{section:mismatch}, we calculate the best-match overlap between type II and type I waveforms over a range of detector-frame binary mass, mass ratio and orbital inclinations.
 We briefly discuss the implication of waveform mismatch for detection triggering in the current LIGO pipeline framework.
-In Section~\ref{section:distinguish} we discuss the distinguishability of Type-II images in the high-SNR regime by comparing the log likelihoods under Type-I and Type-II image hypothesis.
-Based on this, we compute the fraction of distinguishable Type-II images.
-In Section~\ref{section:pop}, we incorporate population models on GW sources and lensing galaxies, and predict the expected number of events with distinguishable Type-II images for LIGO Voyager, ET and CE.
+In Section~\ref{section:distinguish} we discuss the distinguishability of type II images in the high-SNR regime by comparing the log likelihoods under type I and type II image hypothesis.
+Based on this, we compute the fraction of distinguishable type II images.
+In Section~\ref{section:pop}, we incorporate population models on GW sources and lensing galaxies, and predict the expected number of events with distinguishable type II images for LIGO Voyager, ET and CE.
 We then discuss the results and draw the conclusion.

 Throughout this work, we assume a $\Lambda$CDM universe with $(\Omega_M,\Omega_\Lambda)=(0.3,0.7)$ and a Hubble Constant of $H_0=70~\rm{km}~s^{-1}Mpc^{-1}$.